g3tsyst3m/g3tsyst3m.github.io/_posts/2025-11-25-PIC Shellcode from the Ground up - Part 2.md

   - PIC shellcode
 ---

-Let's `PIC` back up where we left off shall we? 😸 I gave you the framework for developing PIC friendly shellcode.
+Let's `PIC` back up where we left off shall we? 😸 I gave you the framework for developing PIC friendly shellcode back in Part 1.
 We went from the original code written in a high level language (C++), down to a pseudo low level representation of that C++ code.
 I say pseudo low level because after our C++ code, we then used a combination of assembly and externs to locate the memory address of `HeapCreate` and `HeapAlloc`.
 This is sort of like inputting a cheat code, since we don't have to resort to walking the PE headers, specifically the PE export table, to locate our APIs.
 However, this time around we will NOT be using externs.
 We will be locating TEB/PEB, walking the familiar PE headers, and finding our APIs in question manually without help from externs.
 We will also hash our APIs to make them easier to lookup and lower our static analysis footprint.
 Let's dive in!

 Locating NTDLL.DLL
 -

 For this code exercise, we're going to locate the base address for `NTDLL.DLL` instead of `KERNEL32.DLL`

 Why?
-Because foolish me didn't realize that `HeapAlloc` is just a stub in `Kernel32.dll` that is redirected/forwarded to `RtlAllocateHeap`, which is contained within the NTDLL library.  😆  So, all that we need to really change loading the NTDLL base address instead of the usual Kernel32 base address.
+Because foolish me didn't realize that `HeapAlloc` is just a stub in `Kernel32.dll` that is redirected/forwarded to `RtlAllocateHeap`, which is contained within the NTDLL library.  😆  So, all that we really needed to change was loading the NTDLL base address instead of the usual Kernel32 base address.
 I'll show you what that looks like now.
 You'll also see our shellcode at the start of the code too just FYI.
 That hasn't changed from the original assembly template we wrote back in `part 1`.

 ```nasm
 ; nasm -fwin64 [x64findkernel32.asm]